enkidevs/curriculum/web/html/links/link-relative-paths.md

 * `Yes, but it is not the best way.`
 * When the files being linked are located within other domains.
 * It is never better to use relative paths.
-* It is always better to use relative paths.
 * `Yes, this is the best way.`
-* `Yes, but it will not validate. `
 * `No, it is not possible. `

 ---